2025 award winners are listed below.

-Instructions and deadlines for 2023 award nominations are now available below.
+Instructions and deadlines for 2026 award nominations will be announced in the future.

 Matilda White Riley Distinguished Scholar Award